strongjz/CKA-study/core_concepts/README.md

 ### [Core Concepts](./core_concepts/README.md)

+1. Understand the Kubernetes API primitives.

+2. Understand the Kubernetes cluster architecture.

+3. Understand Services and other network primitives.

-* Understand the Kubernetes API primitives.
+#### 1. Understand the Kubernetes API primitives.

-* Understand the Kubernetes cluster architecture.
+#### 2. Understand the Kubernetes cluster architecture.

-* Understand Services and other network primitives.
+#### 3. Understand Services and other network primitives.